Recently searched

 The table below highlights the basic sound insulation values for residential buildings.

-For reference, DnTw describes the airborne sound insulating capabilities of an on-site building element.
+For reference, DnTw describes the airborne sound-insulating capabilities of an on-site building element.
 It relates to all physical channels of transmitting sound such as through partitions, ceiling voids, and external walls.
-Conversely, Rw is the weighted sound reduction index (measured in decibels) and it describes the airborne sound-insulating capabilities of a particular element of a building.
-LnTw references impact sound insulation, and lastly, Ctr is the correction factor.
+Conversely, Rw is the weighted sound reduction index (measured in decibels) and describes the airborne sound-insulating capabilities of a particular element of a building.
+LnTw refers to impact sound insulation, while Ctr is the correction factor.

 Residential Building Areas